MattFiler/OpenCAGE/README.md

 This is an ongoing project, supported financially by the community.
 I don't expect donations, but if you'd like to contribute you can do so via [GitHub Sponsors](https://github.com/sponsors/MattFiler)!

 Similarly, this project is fully open source, any contributions are welcome!
 Particular help would be welcome in extending the parsing functionality of COMMANDS.PAK, check out the `ReadFlowgraphs` function in `CommandsPAK.cs`.
 Feel free to [get in contact](http://mattfiler.co.uk/) with me over email or Twitter if you have any questions.

-To run OpenCAGE in "beta" mode and recieve the latest in-development updates, create a file called "DEBUG_MODE" in the directory where your OpenCAGE exe is located.
-Be aware that this branch of the tools may be unstable or incomplete, and also may require updates to be downloaded more regularly than the main branch.

 ## Final mentions